-with high probability (cf. Proposition \ref{prop:eigenvector_perturbation}).
-In fact, our perturbation analysis is not limited to the phase synchronization problem.
-What we establish is a general perturbation theory that can be applied to two arbitrary Hermitian matrices (cf. Lemma \ref{lem:eigenvector_perturbation}), which might be of independent interest.
+with high probability (see Proposition \ref{prop:eigenvector_perturbation}).
+In fact, our perturbation analysis extends beyond the phase synchronization problem.
+What we establish is a general perturbation theory that can be applied to two arbitrary Hermitian matrices (see Lemma \ref{lem:eigenvector_perturbation}), which might be of independent interest.

 With the help of these two key components, we then carry out an entrywise analysis for each $\hat z_j =u_j/\abs{u_j}$.
 Note that $u_j$ can be decomposed into $\tilde u_j$ and the difference between $u_j$ and $\tilde u_j$ (up to some global phase).
 We can decompose the error of $\hat z_j$ into two parts, one is related to the estimation error of $\tilde u_j/|\tilde u_j|$, and the other is related to the magnitude of the difference between $u_j$ and $\tilde u_j$ (up to some global phase).
 Summing over all coordinates, the first part eventually leads to the minimax risk $(1+o(1)){\sigma^2}/{2np}$ and the second part is essentially negligible due to (\ref{eqn:intro_decomposition}), which leads to the exact minimax optimality of the spectral estimator.